cjcampbell/BatMigratoryDistDir/README.md

 # BatMigratoryDistDir

-Data and code used in analyses associated with 'Unusual migratory strategy a key factor driving interactions at wind energy facilities in at-risk bats'.
+Data and code used in analyses associated with _Unusual migratory strategy a key factor driving interactions at wind energy facilities in at-risk bats_.

 ## Repository contents
 ### /R/